The final lesson in Jane's class was to create your own lesson.

 Explore map-like grid-lines with layered opaque and transparent paints.
 It is okay to obscure parts of the "map".

-Concentrate on rectangular/square shapes allowing for some "not quite square"shapes.
+on rectangular/square shapes allowing for some "not quite

 This one was a very literal interpretation of my original intention.
 Starting with black was fun.